orionnelson/Wff-Calculator/README.md

 # Wff-Calculator
 Turns a Properly constructed regex equation into a WFF

-Note the folowing is not being considered a WFF (pνqΛp)
+Note the following is not being considered a WFF (pνqΛp)
 The script does not know if you mean ((pνq)Λp) or (pν(qΛp)) and will probably throw an exception